AlynxZhou/showmethekey/README.md

 ## Why your program needs root permission? screenkey never asks for it!

 If you debug with libinput, you'll find it needs root permission, too.
 Because this program support both Wayland and X11, it does not get input events via display protocol, actually it's reading directly from evdev interface under `/dev`. **And if you want to interact with files under `/dev`, you need root permission.** screenkey does not needs root permission because it's heavily X11-based, **it gets input events from X server** instead of `/dev`, which already done it.
 And because of this it will never support Wayland.

+## I am using Sway/Wayfire/[not DEs], and I always get `AUTHENTICATION FAILED` in terminal!

+This is a pkexec bug that it's tty authentication does not work, see <https://gitlab.freedesktop.org/polkit/polkit/-/issues/17>.
+Most DEs have their own authentication agents, but if you are not using them, pkexec will try to make itself an agent, and you get this bug.

+A possible workaround is <https://github.com/AlynxZhou/showmethekey/issues/2#issuecomment-1019439959>, actually you can use any agents, not only the gnome one.

 # Translate